thosgood/this-weeks-finds/markdown/101-151/week102.md

 commutative group).
 We are treating them as a *category* (or groupal groupoid, or braided groupal groupoid, or symmetric groupal groupoid).

-On the other hand, it\'s a bit odd to say that
+On the other hand, it's a bit odd to say that

                        /\
                       /  \